srinathln7/just-dsa/dynamic-programming/2d/longest-common-subseq/README.md

 ## Space Complexity:
 The space complexity is also O(m * n) due to the usage of a 2D array `dp` with dimensions `(m+1) x (n+1)`, where `m` and `n` are the lengths of the input strings `text1` and `text2`.
 This array stores the lengths of common subsequences for different substrings of `text1` and `text2`, leading to quadratic space complexity.
+The space complexity of this approach can be further optimzed to O(n), where n is the length of text2.
+This is achieved by using only two arrays, dp1 and currentRow, instead of the entire 2D dynamic programming array.